 Forthbank Park, Stirling, saw the ladies take on a team of men from the Bathgate area on 27th June.
 The ground had been rented from the local club, King's Park FC, but the club made it clear that it had nothing further to do with the proceedings.
 The game was described a "a pretty imitation of football" by the Stirling Sentinel and "farcical" by the Stirling Observer, and the fact that the equalising goal for the ladies in the 2-2 draw was scored by the referee lends credence to this observation.

-The "Original Lady Footballers" however were still in business, or so it seemed.
+Miss Hudson's club were still in business, or so it seemed.
 On 23rd June the Star reported that the British Ladies Football Club would oppose a team from the Guernsey Rangers FC on 30th July.
 Arrangements were in place to secure Delancey Park at St Sampson.
 These negotiations appear to have fallen through, as it was announced two days later that the venue would be Mr Bartlett's field at Les Vardes.
 Once again however their organisation let them down; on the day of the match it was reported in the Star that they had missed their train at Swansea and the match would be postponed.

 It would appear that the BLFC also attempted to stage matches in Devon during July, but were thwarted by officialdom.
-A committee meeting of the Devon Rugby Union on 3rd July considered applications from the Bideford and Exmouth clubs, but resolved that "Under section GL of the English Laws such matches cannot be allowed; and futher, the Committee strongly disapprove of any such matches being entertained."
+A committee meeting of the Devon Rugby Union on 3rd July considered applications from the Bideford and Exmouth clubs, but resolved that "Under section GL of the English Laws such matches cannot be allowed; and further, the Committee strongly disapprove of any such matches being entertained."

 Three matches were reported in 1897.
 The first, advertised to take place at Wembley Park on 23rd January, was claimed to involve "The British Ladies Football Team" v "Wembley Park Eleven".
 No report of the game has been discovered.
-The second, at Riddings in Derbyshire, took place on 19th April and involved th "British Lady Footballers" and a team of men.
+The second, at Riddings in Derbyshire, took place on 19th April and involved the "British Lady Footballers" and a team of men.
 The event attracted the largest crowd of the season - some 2,000 spectators turning out to watch an 8-5 defeat for the ladies in a match which was described as farcical.
 The third game took place at Matlock FC on 20th April; no details were reported.

-© Patrick Brennan 2006, 2007, 2008, 2010, 2011
+© Patrick Brennan 2006, 2007, 2008, 2010, 2011, 2014

 Notes